 As shown in Table 13, the cost of preservation, including rehabilitation, is lower than the cost of replacement.
-Of these two options, the preservation option is preferable because of the lower costs and the avoidance of tenant displacement.
+However, as these units are expected to retain affordabilityOf these two options, the preservation option is preferable because of the lower costs and the avoidance of tenant displacement.